-- To determine the eligibility and suitability of the donor before the donation, the CC attending physician shall administer a complete physical examination including all tests required by applicable regulatory requirements, industry standards and network affiliates involved in the donation.

-- 2. The donor shall complete a health history questionnaire administered by the CC.
-The questionnaire is valid for 12 weeks.

-- 3. The CC shall test for infectious diseases including but not limited to:

-- Hepatitis B

-- Hepatitis C

-- Syphilis

-- HIV 1/2

-- HTLV I/II

-- CMV

-- Chagas

-- WNV

-- 4. Other tests shall include at a minimum urinalysis, a complete blood count, electrolytes and glucose, blood urea nitrogen and creatinine, total serum protein plus albumin or serum protein electrophoresis, ABO and Rh, and screening for Hemoglobin S.

-- 5. A chest x-ray and/or electrocardiogram are carried out at the discretion of the CC physician.

-- 6. The CCAP shall evaluate the donor for the following: pregnancy, recent vaccinations and/or transfusions, past deferral from blood donation, body piercings and tattoos.
+- 1. To determine the eligibility and suitability before the donation, the donor shall undergo a physical examination at the CC or a third party provider, including all tests required by applicable regulatory requirements, industry standards and network affiliates involved in the donation. - 2.
+Infectious disease testing includes but is not limited to: - Hepatitis B - Hepatitis C - Syphilis - HIV 1/2 plus O - HTLV I/II - CMV - Chagas - WNV - 3.
+Other tests shall include at a minimum, a complete blood count, electrolytes and glucose, blood urea nitrogen and creatinine, total serum protein plus albumin or serum protein electrophoresis, ABO and Rh, and screening for Hemoglobin S. - 4.
+Urinalysis, a chest x-ray and/or electrocardiogram are carried out at the discretion of the examining physician. - 5.
+The examining physician shall evaluate the donor for the following: recent vaccinations and/or transfusions, past deferral from blood donation, body piercings, tattoos and pregnancy (female donors). - 6.
+The examining physician shall evaluate the donor for physical and emotional conditions that may be contraindicated to PBSC and bone marrow donation or might cause any part of the donation process to jeopardize the health of the donor, including but not limited to the administration of anesthesia. - 7.
+The examining physician shall interpret the results of the examination, health screening and tests, and shall transmit the results and interpretation to the Registry, including information about conditions that could jeopardize the safety of the donor and/or the recipient. - a.
+The CC physician shall determine whether abnormal findings constitute unacceptable risk to the donor. - b.
+The CC physician shall counsel the donor on the nature of any abnormal findings, and that the donor has the right to decline to donate. - c.
+If the CC physician determines that there is unacceptable risk to the donor due to abnormal findings, the examining physician shall designate the donor as unsuitable.